johntsinger/da-python-p4/README.md

 ![tournament menu](img/tournament_menu.png)

 #### Round menu :
-The round menu lets you :
+The round menu allows you to :
 - (1) Select a winner for a given match :
   - To select a winner select the desired match
   - And select the wanted winner (1) (2) or a draw (3)